 - How do I avoid my students' exams being scheduled at the same time as their school and family commitments?

 Please indicate the dates to be avoided in the Scheduling Requests section when enrolling via SCORE, or the Unsuitable Dates section of a hard copy entry form.

 - What additional requirements apart from the practical exam do my candidates need to complete their qualification

-From Sixth Grade up to LMusA, candidates need to complete Theory, Musicianship or Music Craft exams before they receive their certificate for their practical exam.
+From Grade 6 up to LMusA, candidates need to complete Theory, Musicianship or Music Craft exams before they receive their certificate for their practical exam.
 The Additional Requirements are outlined in the current Manual of Syllabuses.